- Calendar of Events

 Leonard B. Fogel, VP Business Development

-Leonard B. Fogel is Vice President for Business Development at Phelps Memorial Hospital Center.
+Leonard B. Fogel has been Vice President for Business Development and Contracting at Phelps Memorial Hospital Center since 1994.
 His primary responsibility is the analysis and development of revenue-generating clinical services.
-He is also responsible for non-hospital based physician recruiting, pharmacy services, marketing, and overseeing the Phelps Professional Building Co., L.P.
-(777 medical office building).
+He is also responsible for strategic planning initiatives, corporate relations, the Phelps Professional Building Co., L.P.
+(777 medical office building) and other real estate transactions.

 Before Phelps joined the Stellaris Health Network, Mr. Fogel negotiated contracts for the hospital with commercial payers for hospital services, and he assisted with payer negotiations for the four-hospital Stellaris Network for several years after Phelps joined Stellaris.